CristinaMuntanola/AClusteringBasedMethodologyAssessingMMPatterns/README.md

 -Files numbered 2: these correspond to the clustering analyses performed for each technique to group the individuals.

 -Files numbered 3: these correspond to analyses using the clusters generated in the previous section.
-They include logistic regressions for hospitalization, ICU admission, and death due to COVID-19; descriptive results of the K-Modes analyses; and Table 1 for each technique, comparing their respective clusters.
+They include logistic regressions for hospitalization, ICU admission, and death due to COVID-19; and Table 1 for each technique, comparing their respective clusters.